 Do you like to care for others?
 Do you have an interest in working in the health care field?

-In this free, 7-week training course, participants strengthen Essential Skills of working with others, oral communication and document use.
+In this program, participants strengthen Essential Skills of working with others, oral communication and document use.
 Topics include:

 - Duties of a Health Care Support Worker

 - Diseases and Conditions

 - Site visits

 The training is suitable for a variety of learners including those planning to enter the school environment after a prolonged absence and people changing careers.

 In Canada, the population is aging and the need for more support for ailing and disabled individuals is rising.
 As such, the Health Care Support Worker profession is a growing field of employment.